Why the C-Level Loves Business Process Automation

 Sharing Pain Up the Chain

 Often the individuals feeling the most pain from manual, inefficient processes are the front-line employees and managers.
 They are expected to meet organizational goals and customer needs regardless of the systems in place (or, in many cases, NOT in place.)
 Not surprisingly, these are often the people that come to us looking for help.
-Explaining the direct benefits of scrapping manual processes in favor of digital, automated workflows is fairly straightforward for these folks.
+Explaining the direct benefits of scrapping manual processes in favor of business process automation is fairly straightforward for these folks.
 It's easy to see how much time they'll save, how much accuracy will improve, how much visibility will be gained, etc.

 However, despite their passion for the technology and their enthusiasm to start building automated workflows, they still have to sell the idea up the chain of command, often ending up on a C-Level or VP-Level desk for final approval.
 To that end, we put together a list of C-Level roles and why they tend to approve workflow automation projects.